Board of Directors

 Trey earned his BA in Biblical Studies and Humanities with a minor in Business Management.
 A recent graduate from Emory University's Candler School of Theology (20T), his seminary training focused on Episcopal studies and spiritual formation.
 His thesis addressed how The Episcopal Church can think about questions of identity, and how the church might welcome and shape those new to the Christian faith.

 Trey grew up in Alabama and lived in Indiana and South Carolina before he and his spouse, Annie, moved to Atlanta in 2017.
-Annie is currently a pre-K teacher at College Heights Early Childhood Learning Center in Decatur, GA.
-They enjoy going to the movies, traveling, and practicing hospitality—usually through board games and cookies!
+They had their first child, Rowan, in June 2023 and they love this parenting season of life.

 The Rev. Rhett Solomon (he/him)